jishu1989/Fake-News-Classification/udemy/README.md

 ## Speech Tagging and Named Entity Recognition
 Two types of tagging - 1.
 Parts of Speech tagging 2.
 Named entity recognition.
 - **Parts of Speech:** Where we take each of our tokens and tag them with the associated parts of speech.
 Parts of speech we mean whether that token is a verb, a noun, an adjective, etc.
  - **Named Entity Recognition:** The second method is named entity recognition.So instead of going through each of the tokens and tagging them, this method searches through our text and pulls out named entities.
+For example: person, location, ordinal, geopolitical.

 ## Sentiment Analysis